juju/juju-gui-charm/HACKING.md

 - precise release: `lp:charms/juju-gui`
 - trusty release: `lp:charms/trusty/juju-gui`

-## Upgrading the local releases repository ##

-The charm, in the default juju-gui-source configuration ("local"), deploys the GUI from the local releases repository.
-The repository is the `releases` directory located in the branch source, and contains GUI releases as tarball files.
-When a new GUI version is released, we want to also update the local repository.
-To do that, just copy the GUI tarball file to the `releases` directory, and commit a new revision of the charm.
-It is safe to remove the older files, and it is even recommended: too many releases can slow down the deployment process, especially when deploying from the local charm.
-Note that at least one release must be always present in the repository, otherwise the deployment process will fail.

 ## Upgrading the builtin server dependencies ##

 The builtin server dependencies are stored in the `deps` directory located in